Manavarya09/Synthia-Studio/README.md

 ## 💡 Solution

-**Synthia** leverages Alibaba’s DashScope AI to deliver instant, high-quality image editing and generation.
+**Synthia Studio** leverages Alibaba’s DashScope AI to deliver instant, high-quality image editing and generation.
 Upload, describe, and transform images in seconds—no design skills required.
 Perfect for marketers, educators, and creators!

 ---